Dobra – castle

 History

 The reconstruction of the castle was carried out around 1338 by Ulryk of the von Dewitz family, who also made a significant enlargement of the stronghold.
 In 1348, the cousin of Ulrich Dewitz, Otto from Mecklenburg, was honored by Karl IV with the title of count and bestowed with lands in Mecklenburg.
-With the death of Otto in 1363, his goods were inherited by Gerhard of Dobra, who in 1397 gave them all in pledge to the Dukes of Mecklenburg.
+With the death of Otto in 1363, his goods were inherited by Gerhard of Dobra, who in 1397 gave them all in pledge to the princes of Mecklenburg.
 Probably, the funds from this agreement were to be used to expand the castle in Dobra.
-Strengthening the castle was necessary because a year later it was invaded and captured by the army of prince Bogusław VIII of Słupsk.
-Gerhard recapture part of the lost stronghold and imprisoned the captured crew of the prince.
+Strengthening the castle was necessary because a year later it was invaded and captured by the army of Prince Bogusław VIII of Słupsk.
+Gerhard recaptured part of the lost stronghold and imprisoned the captured crew of the prince.
 It is known that he imprison them in the undamaged part of the castle, while the part occupied by the prince was ruined.

 Thanks to the extension from the turn of the 14th and 15th century, Dobra has become one of the most impressive knights’ castles in the region.
 It is known that it could have accommodated about 200 knights at the time, which was the equivalent of Bogusław X’s crew, when in 1478 he took refuge in the castle before Elector Albrecht’s forces.
 However, in the face of the fall of the castle in Szadzko and the considerable preponderance of Albrecht’s troops, additionally equipped with artillery, prince Bogusław signed the peace agreement in Dobra.

-Further transformations of the castle, which gave it a renaissance character, took place in the 16th century.
+Further transformations of the castle, which gave it a Renaissance character, took place in the 16th century.
 Their initiator was Jost Dewitz, one of the most enlightened Pomeranian humanists, chancellor of Filip I of Wolgast.
 Around 1538, the western wing was pulled down and the redevelopment of the gate wing began.
 Then the southern wing was raised to three storeys and equipped with staircases.
 From the second quarter of the seventeenth century, the process of the castle’s collapse began.
 Destroyed by the Swedes at the end of the 18th century, it was abandoned and ruined.
 In 1808, the then owner ordered to blow some of the walls to get a building material.

 Architecture